dagmaraw/flight-delays-cancellations/README.md

 There are two Jupyter notebooks in the respository. exploration_flights.ipynb is exploratory in creating visualizations to pose and answer the questions above. slide_deck_flights.ipynb is used to create the slide deck presentation including the final visualizations.

+The data is found in the /data folder.
+It consists of 7,434,871 (after cleaning) US flights in 2019 (all months).
+Many flight details, including delays/cancellations including cause, origin/destination, airline, and times are included.
+I removed some columns that I knew I wouldn't use, such as flight number.

 The published slideshow is slide_deck_flights.slides.html. output_toggle.tpl is a template file used with nbconvert to export the slide deck.
 All the data required to run the exploratory notebook in in the data folder, and includes one .csv file for each month of flights in 2019.
 This data was downloaded from [here](https://www.transtats.bts.gov/DL_SelectFields.asp?Table_ID=236).

 ## Results<a name="results"></a>

 The main findings can be viewed by opening slide_deck_flights.slides.html.

-## Licensing, Authors, Acknowledgements<a name="licensing"></a>

-This project was done as part of Udacity's Data Analyst Nanodegree program.
-Credit to Bureau of Transportation Statistics for the data. output_toggle.tpl was take from [this page](https://github.com/damianavila/blog/blob/master/posts/hide-the-input-cells-from-your-ipython-slides.ipynb).

-# flight-delays-cancellations

-# US Flight Delay and Cancellation Trends in 2019
-## by Dagmara Namasivayam

-## Dataset

-The data consists of 7,434,871 (after cleaning) US flights in 2019 (all months).
-Many flight details, including delays/cancellations including cause, origin/destination, airline, and times are included.
-I removed some columns that I knew I wouldn't use, such as flight number.

-## Summary of Findings

 I was interested in finding trends relating to flight delays and cancellations.
 I started with many univariate explorations.
 I found that delays had a unimodal distribution with the peak actually 10 minutes *early*, but with a long tail to the higher delay values.
 I put the delay values into bins, including cancellations, which was 2% of all flights.